Gkarios/Software-Technologies/README.md

 This is a project that runs basic machine learning algorithms on datasets

 ## How to use
-You need datasets of numerical attributes in either .csv, .xls, or .xlsx format You need python 3.12, and the following Python dependencies: streamlit seaborn
+You need datasets of only numerical attributes in one of  the following file extensions: .csv, .xls, or .xlsx

+You need python 3.12, and the following Python dependencies: streamlit seaborn